 In general, if you’ve been following crypto markets for quite some time now, you know that there are several popular coins, such as Ethereum (ETH), Litecoin (LTC) or, say, stablecoins.
 There are also very volatile altcoins that are good for trading.
 However, if you want to invest in a project on a long-term basis, you should get familiar with the technical aspects of the coin, with the project team and with their competitors.
 You may sign up for some newsletters like Bitcoin Black Friday that provide some insights right into your inbox.

 Are you still wondering if you should invest in cryptocurrencies such as Bitcoin, Ethereum, Litecoin etc?
 Evaluate your risks and think of the differences and similarities between traditional and crypto markets.

 With crypto, you invest in the value of the coin; often, it’s very special with the technical characteristics that protect the asset from deflation, but exactly this technical newness still confuses regulators and leaves wiggle room for further discussions.

 Just like with traditional markets, while investing in crypto, it’s hardly possible to come across the best strategy, but under different circumstances, this one or that one might work better or worse.

 The same train of thought applies to the best cryptocurrency – simply, there is no best asset, but Bitcoin is of course on everyone’s lips compared to such tokens as Dash or BNB.
-However, full-time crypto traders very well buy and sell manifold altcoins because these assets meet their specific needs.
-In particular, their needs in the contest of trading.
+However, full-time crypto traders will buy and sell manifold altcoins because these assets meet their specific needs, particularly in the contest of trading.
 But keep in mind that trading and investing are different things.

-So to invest or not to invest?
-Just make sure to research the project very well before making rush decisions in order to avoid scam, and go with automation tools once the strategy that works for you best is found.
+So invest or not?
+Just make sure to research the project very well before making rash decisions in order to avoid scams, and go with automation tools once the strategy that works for you best is found.